 - Check your car’s air filter on a monthly basis.
 A dirty filter shortens the engine’s life and reduces gasoline mileage up to 10%.
 You can clean the filter by removing it and blowing it with an air hose or you can simply replace it.

 - Until your car is knocking and pinging, don’t try to use a higher octane gas.
 Most car premium gasoline offers no benefit and costs around 10% to 15% higher than usual.
 Unless your manufacturer recommends a high-octane gas and it has a high-performance engine try to use a less expensive gas.

-- For every pound of under-inflation, you can lose up to 6% in gasoline mileage, so you need to check your tyre pressure regularly.
-Gasoline mileage can be increased up to 10% per yearby using steel-belted radial tires.
+- For every pound of under-inflation, you can lose up to 6% in gasoline mileage, so you need to check your tire pressure regularly.
+Gasoline mileage can be increased by up to 10% per year by using steel-belted radial tires.

-- Also check the coolant, automatic transmission fluid and, brake and clutch fluids regularly, as low fluidlevel can shorten your battery’s life.
+- Also check the coolant, automatic transmission fluid and, brake and clutch fluids regularly, as low fluid levels can shorten your battery’s life.

 Saving Money While Travelling

 There are certain costs associated with just getting from one location to another.
 Here are a few tips for saving some money while driving: